kodecocodes/swift-algorithm-club/README.markdown

 - [k-th Largest Element](Kth Largest Element/).
 Find the *k*-th largest element in an array, such as the median.
 - [Selection Sampling](Selection Sampling/).
 Randomly choose a bunch of items from a collection.
 - [Union-Find](Union-Find/).
 Keeps track of disjoint sets and lets you quickly merge them.
-- [Z-Algorithm](Z-Algorithm/).
-Finds all instances of a pattern in a String, and returns the indexes of where the pattern starts within the String.

 ### String Search